Molecular Weight Of Sodium Bicarbonate

 Example 1: Neutralization Reaction

 Suppose you need to neutralize 10 grams of hydrochloric acid (HCl) with sodium bicarbonate (NaHCO₃).
-The molecular weight of HCl is approximately 36.5 g/mol.
-The balanced chemical equation for this reaction is:
+So the molecular weight of HCl is approximately 36.
+5 g/mol.

 HCl + NaHCO₃ → NaCl + H₂O + CO₂